 Family members traveling with you may be allowed to work in the US, such as those in J-2 status.
 Permission to work must be given by the U.S. Citizenship and Immigration Services (USCIS) of the Department of Homeland Security.
 Please consult the ISSC for help with applying for employment authorization.

-Please review this helpful on protecting your Social Security number and giving it only to authorized people and organizations.
+Please review this helpful page from the U.S. Social Security Administration on protecting your Social Security number and giving it only to authorized people and organizations.